-The educational philosophy of St. John's College of Nursing is based on the premise that all human beings are created in God's image and possess intrinsic value and dignity.
-We believe graduate education fosters the development of graduates who value lifelong learning and facilitates personal and professional leadership abilities enabling St. John's College graduates to lead value-based positive change serving diverse communities.
+The educational philosophy of St. John's College is based on the premise that all human beings are created in God's image and possess intrinsic value and dignity.
+We believe baccalaureate nursing education provides a broad foundation in the sciences and humanities.
+This foundation assists in developing practitioners who can make critically reasoned decisions, care holistically, communicate effectively, practice professionally and become contributing members of society.

-Program Goals
+Goals

-The master's program goals for St. John's College, Department of Nursing are to:
+The master's program goals are:

-- Prepare caring graduates to function in advanced nursing practice roles, including family nurse practitioner and nursing administrator, in a variety of health care settings serving diverse populations. - Foster the development of graduates who value lifelong learning and are prepared for doctoral education, including the DNP and PhD. - Facilitate personal and professional leadership development enabling the graduate to lead positive change within the community.
+Prepare caring graduates to function in advanced nursing practice roles, including family nurse practitioner and nursing administration, in a variety of health care settings serving diverse populations.

+Foster the development of graduates who value lifelong learning and are prepared for doctoral education, including the DNP and PhD.

+Facilitate personal and professional leadership development enabling the graduate to lead positive change within the community.